SynthstromAudible/DelugeFirmware/docs/community_features.md

 ### 4.5 - Instrument Clip View - Kit Features

 #### 4.5.1 - Kit Keyboard View
  - ([#112]) All-new use for the "keyboard" button in kit clips, uses the main pad grid for MPC-style 16 level playing.
-Horizonatal encoder scrolls by one pad at a time, allowing positioning drums left to right, and vertical encoder jumps vertically by rows.
+Horizontal encoder scrolls by one pad at a time, allowing positioning drums left to right, and vertical encoder jumps vertically by rows.

-#### 4.5.2 - Load Random Samples
+#### 4.5.2 - Drum Randomizer / Load Random Samples

  - ([#122]) Pressing "AUDITION + RANDOM" on a drum kit row will load a random sample from the same folder as the currently enabled sample and load it as the sound for that row.
 Currently limited to 25 files for performance reasons.
 This feature can be toggled in the [runtime features menu](#runtime-features).

+#### 4.5.3 - Manual Slicing / Lazy Chop

+- ([#198]) In the Slicer view, press the Horizonal Encoder ◀︎▶︎ knob.
+When you press the green pad in the bottom left, it starts playing the first slice, and pressing an empty pad creates a new slice.
+Turning the Select knob to the left or pressing the Pad + DELETE button allows you to delete a slice.

+- Turning the Horizontal Encoder ◀︎▶︎ knob allows you to adjust the start point of the slice.
+Additionally, turning the ▼︎▲︎ knob transposes the slice.

+- Follow-up PR: ([#210]) Changed to stop audio preview (played by the sample browser) when entering manual slicer mode.

-#### 4.5.3 - Batch Delete Kit Rows
+#### 4.5.4 - Batch Delete Kit Rows

  - ([#234]) While you can delete a kit row by holding a Note in a row and pressing SAVE/DELETE, the "Delete Unused Kit Rows" feature allows you to batch delete kit rows which does not contain any notes, freeing kits from unused sounds (which take some precious RAM).
 While inside a kit, hold "KIT" and press "Shift + SAVE/DELETE".
 A confirmation message will appear: "Deleted unused rows".
 This command is not executed if there are no notes at all in the kit.
 This feature can be toggled in the [runtime features menu](#runtime-features).